Documentation

 Have a GitHub account

 To complete the FastStore WebOps onboarding, you'll need a GitHub account to host your project.
 You can use either a personal account, a GitHub organization, or a GitHub Enterprise instance.
-If you use a GitHub organization or GitHub Enterprise, ensure you have admin access to it.
+If you use a GitHub organization or GitHub Enterprise, make sure you have admin access.

 Step 1 - Setting up the project